• Skip to primary navigation

 What is the Best Paint for Furniture Makeovers?

 Walking into a quaint home décor boutique, I saw towering shelves filled with an array of furniture paint cans.
-I walked over and was mezmorized by the gorgeous colors and soft matte finish.
+I walked over and was mesmerized by the soft farmhouse colors and chalky finish.
 But then I looked at the price….
 Was I really going to pay $40 for a small container of paint???

 But what about our good old friend latex???
 Is it the dinosaur that some claim?
-Do these newer paints really surpass it’s durability and easy of use?
+Do these newer paints really surpass its durability and ease of use?

-All of these paints are good products – there is no denying that.
-But some are better than others in terms of coverage, durability, easy of use, finish, versatility and your budget!
+All of these paint products are good – there is no denying that.
+But some are better than others in terms of coverage, durability, ease of use, finish, versatility, and your budget!

-Here we will define terms and test each product to decide once and for all which is the best furniture paint!
-Be sure to check out the video to see how they compare side by side.
+Here we will define terms and test each product to decide once and for all which is the best furniture paint for your specific furniture project!

 This post is for you if you: